 Amount Column: Uses separate debit/credit columns

-Quirk: Balance column included
+Quirk: Balance column included in export

 Amount Consolidation: